 Ship: Holland America’s Rotterdam

-Rotterdam’s Half Moon Bar is a venue absolutely brimming with history, offering a unique look at Holland America Line throughout the years through the lens of a cocktail — each served with a tale of its inspiration as described in the bar menu.
+Rotterdam’s Half Moon Bar is a venue brimming with history, offering a unique look at Holland America Line throughout the years through the lens of a cocktail — each served with a tale of its inspiration as described in the bar menu.

 9. Venchi 1878 Chocolate Bar